YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

  itself  by means of the type parameter `'b`.

 How can such an abstract type be useful?
-We shall at least see that its type parameters can be further instantiated to produce the familiar list type.
+We shall at least see that its type parameters can be further instantiated to produce the familiar list type:
 ```ocaml
 module MyList = struct
   type ('a, 'b) t = Nil | Cons of 'a * 'b   (* 1 *)